medic/cht-core/.github/ISSUE_TEMPLATE/z_release_major_minor.md

 When development is ready to begin one of the maintainers should be nominated as a Release Manager.
 They will be responsible for making sure the following tasks are completed though not necessarily completing them.

-- [ ] Checkout to a new `<issue>-update-version` branch (eg: `1234-update-version`) and set the version number in the `package.json` and `package-lock.json`.
-The easiest way to do this is to use `npm --no-git-tag-version version <major|minor>`.
-Once the version is updated, submit a PR to `master` branch.
-- [ ] Ensure that issues associated with commits merged to `master` since the last release are closed and mapped to the milestone.

-# Releasing - Release Manager

-Once the PR has been merged into `master`, and the `master` branch has the new version number, then the release process can start:

 - [ ] Submit a PR with two changes.
 Ensure it is merged to `master` before proceeding:
   *  Run `npm --no-git-tag-version version <major>.<minor>.<patch>` which sets version number in `package.json` and `package-lock.json`.
   * Run the [helm chart build script](https://github.com/medic/cht-core/blob/master/scripts/build/helm/package-chart.sh) (eg `./package-chart.sh 5.3.0`).
 This creates a tarball and updates `index.yaml` for the helm chart.
 Both will get automatically published when the final version is tagged below.
+- [ ] Ensure that issues associated with commits merged to `master` since the last release are closed and mapped to the milestone.

+# Releasing - Release Manager

+Once the PR has been merged into `master`, and the `master` branch has the new version number, then the release process can start:

+- [ ] Create a new release branch from `master` named `<major>.<minor>.x`.
+Notify the community by creating a post titled `<major>.<minor>.<patch> Beta Releases` in the CHT forum using [this template](https://forum.communityhealthtoolkit.org/new-topic?title=%3Cmajor%3E.%3Cminor%3E.%3Cpatch%3E%20Beta%20Releases&body=I%27ve%20just%20created%20the%20%60%3Cmajor%3E.%3Cminor%3E.x%60%20release%20branch.%20Please%20be%20aware%20that%20any%20further%20changes%20intended%20for%20this%20release%20will%20have%20to%20be%20merged%20to%20%60master%60%20then%20backported.%20Thanks%21&category=development).
 - [ ] Build a beta named `<major>.<minor>.<patch>-beta.1` by creating a lightweight git tag (e.g. `git tag <major>.<minor>.<patch>-beta.1`) and then push it (e.g. `git push origin tag  <major>.<minor>.<patch>-beta.1`).
 - [ ] Once the CI completes successfully and images are built, notify the community by adding a comment in the forum post created above using this template:
 ```